AOP-PHP/AOP/README.md

 Now you want your code to be safe, you don't want non admin users to be able to call doAdminMethods.

-What are your sollutions ?
+What are your solutions ?

 *    Add some code to check the credentials "IN" you MyServices class.
-The drawback is that it will polluate your code, and your core service will be less readable.
+The drawback is that it will pollute your code, and your core service will be less readable.
-*    Let the clients have the responsability to check the credentials when required.
+*    Let the clients have the responsibility to check the credentials when required.
 The drawbacks are that you will duplicate lots of code client side if you have to call the service from multiple places
 *    Add some kind of credential proxy that will check the credentials before calling the actual service.
 The drawbacks are that you will have to write some extra code, adding another class on the top of your services.

-Moreover, thoose solutions tends to increase in complexity while you are adding more cross-cutting concerns like caching or logging.
+Moreover, those solutions tends to increase in complexity while you are adding more cross-cutting concerns like caching or logging.

 That's where AOP comes into action as you will be able to tell PHP to do some extra actions while calling your